euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     Temperature map for the full-disk corona on 2011-02-15 00:00, calculated using the proposed method.
-The colour map and temperature limits were chosen to match those in Figure :ref:`aschtemps`. :label:`mytemps`
+The colour map and temperature limits were chosen to match those in Figure :ref:`aschtemps`.
+The X-position and Y-position of the axis refer to arc seconds from solar disk centre in the observer's frame of reference, with the Y-position aligned to solar north.
+    :label:`mytemps`

 .. figure:: aschwanden_tempmap.png
     :align: center

     Temperature map for the full-disk corona on 2011-02-15 00:00.
-Image from [Aschwanden2011]. :label:`aschtemps`
+Image from [Aschwanden2011]_. :label:`aschtemps`

-The remaining results have been sectioned to three general regions of the corona - quiet sun, coronal holes and active regions.
+The remaining results have been sectioned into three general regions of the corona - quiet sun, coronal holes and active regions.
+All regions studied were selected from January and February 2011.

 Quiet sun
 ~~~~~~~~~

+The term 'quiet sun' refers to the portions of the Sun in which there is little
+or no activity.
+In many cases this will be the majority of the solar disk.
-Three large regions of quiet sun were selected during Carrington rotations (CR)
-2106-2107.
-The criteria for selection was simply a nondescript region of the
+Three large regions of quiet sun were selected.
+The criterion for selection was
-disk near disk centre not containing active regions, coronal holes or dynamic
+simply a nondescript region of the disk near disk centre not containing active
-events (e.g. coronal jets).
-Figures :ref:`qs20110128`, :ref:`qs20110208` and
+regions, coronal holes or dynamic events (e.g. coronal jets).
+Figures
-:ref:`qs20110221` show three regions on 2011-01-28 00:00, 2011-02-08 00:00
+:ref:`qs20110128`, :ref:`qs20110208` and :ref:`qs20110221` show three regions
-and 2011-02-21 00:00 respectively (these figures have all been plotted to the
+on 2011-01-28 00:00, 2011-02-08 00:00 and 2011-02-21 00:00 respectively (these
-same colour scale for ease of comparison).
-The quiet sun regions on 2011-01-28
+figures have all been plotted to the same colour scale for ease of comparison).
-and 2011-02-08 were found to have very similar temperature distributions, with
+The quiet sun regions on 2011-01-28 and 2011-02-08 were found to have very
-minima of log(T) = 5.97 and 5.99, means of log(T) = 6.08 and 6.09, and maxima
+similar temperature distributions, with minima of log(T) = 5.97 and 5.99, means
-of log(T) = 6.31 and 6.31 respectively.
-The temperature map for 2011-02-21
+of log(T) = 6.08 and 6.09, and maxima of log(T) = 6.31 and 6.31 respectively.
-found mostly similar temperatures to the previous two regions, apart from a few
+The temperature map for 2011-02-21 found mostly similar temperatures to the
+previous two regions, apart from a few isolated pixels with spurious values.
-isolated pixels with spurious values.
-The mean for this region was log(T) =
+The mean for this region was log(T) = 6.08.
+The minimum value, excluding
-6.08.
-The minimum value, excluding spurious pixels, is log(T) = 5.96 and the
-maximum is log(T) = 6.29.
+spurious pixels, is log(T) = 5.96 and the maximum is log(T) = 6.29.

 In all three temperature maps the hottest temperatures are found in relatively
 small, localised regions (which appear in red in figures :ref:`qs20110128` and
 :ref:`qs20110208`), with the temperatures changing quite sharply between these
 regions and the cooler background plasma.
 These hotter regions appear to
 consist of small loop-like structures, though none of these correspond to any
-active region.
-The hot structures in the region shown in figure
+active region (see section :ref:`ARs`).
+The hot structures in the region shown
-:ref:`qs20110221` take up a slightly larger portion of the region and are more
+in figure :ref:`qs20110221` take up a slightly larger portion of the region and
-strongly concentrated in one location.
+are more strongly concentrated in one location.
 Temperatures of around log(T)
 :math:`\approx` 6.15 also appear to form even smaller loops in some cases,
 which are more evenly distributed than the hotter regions.
 Temperatures below
 this are more uniform and have no clearly visible structure.